DaemonicLabs/Voodoo/README.md

 now you can just upload the contents of `workspace/_upload`

 or do all of the above
-`./gradlew cotm --args "build --updateAll - pack sk"`
+`./gradlew cotm --args "build - pack sk"`

 build and test with multimc \
 `./cotm.kt build - test mmc`